Your basket is currently empty!

 Side Effects

-Although ivermectin is generally well-tolerated, you should be aware of potential side effects before taking this medication.
+Although ivermectin is generally well-tolerated, it is essential to be aware of potential side effects before taking this medication.

 Common reactions include itching, dizziness, fluid retention, fast heartbeat, and diarrhoea.